rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

     More information can be [found here](https://docs.ansible.com/ansible/latest/user_guide/playbooks_conditionals.html).

-The `when` statement is very useful in many cases: not performing certain actions on certain types of servers, if a file or a user does not exist, etc.
+The `when` statement is very useful in many cases, such as not performing certain actions on certain types of servers, if a file or a user does not exist, etc.

 !!!
 Note

-    Behind the `when` statement the variables do not need double braces (they are in fact Jinja2 expressions...).
+    Behind the `when` statement, the variables do not need double braces (they are, in fact, Jinja2 expressions...).

 ```bash
 - name: "Reboot only Debian servers"